gcanti/fp-ts/docs/modules/Async.ts.md

 }
 ```

-If you want to represent an asynchronous computation that may fail, please see `TaskEither`.
+If you want to represent an asynchronous computation that may fail, please see `AsyncResult`.

 Added in v3.0.0